gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We provide a [recommended configuration](userguide/build_cache.html#sec:build_cache_configure) that uses your continuous integration builds to populate a distributed build cache and allows all developers to pull from that build cache.
 Our recommended configuration does not directly share task outputs among developer builds.

 The Gradle Build Cache is an opt-in feature for tasks, so not every task will be cacheable yet.
-For example, tasks from the Gradle Android plugin are not cacheable _yet_.
-Some tasks, like a simple `Copy` task, are not and _should not_ be cached.
+For example, tasks from the Gradle Android and Kotlin plugins are not cacheable _yet_.
+Further, some tasks like a simple `Copy` task are not and _should not_ be cached.
 Look at [the build cache user guide chapter](userguide/build_cache.html#sec:build_cache_known_issues) to see all of the current limitations with using the build cache.

 ### Plugin resolution rules